 How can my acne rosacea be treated?

-Dr. Jaliman uses many different treatments depending upon the severity of the rosacea.
+Dr. Jaliman designs the best rosacea skin care regimen for you because there are many different treatments depending upon the severity of the rosacea.
 A low dose time-released antibiotic can be taken by mouth.
 There are also a variety of topical treatments that are very effective.
-They may contain the following ingredients metronidazole, niacinamide, azelaic acid and medical-grade honey.
-These are specially formulated in a non-irritating cream or serum.
-Red and blue lights may also be used to minimize inflammation.
+They may contain the following ingredients metronidazole, niacinamide, azelaic acid or medical grade honey.
+These are specially formulated in a non-irritating cream or serum that are available in our office.
+Each regimen is uniquely designed for your skin.
+Every step of the regime is important, even the cleanser.
+So each step is discussed in detail.
+People with rosacea have very delicate, sensitive, reactive skin and she helps choose the best rosacea treatment whether they are prescription, or over-the-counter products for rosacea.

 Can laser treat Acne Rosacea?

-The redness can also effectively be treated with lasers.
-The 2 lasers that we use in our office for Acne rosacea are the Genesis laser which is a 1064 YAG laser which calms down the redness.
-This usually requires a series of treatments anywhere from 3 to 6 treatments performed two weeks apart.
-The treatment shrinks pores, reduces inflammation and helps to decrease redness in the skin.
-Another laser that we use for Acne rosacea is the Limelight laser which helps to even the skin tone and texture.
-The Limelight helps to remove a combination of brown pigment and redness.
+The redness can also be effectively treated with lasers.
+There are three lasers that we use in our office for acne rosacea.
+The main laser is the Genesis laser, a 1064 YAG laser which calms down the redness.
+This usually requires a series of 4 to 6 treatments performed two weeks apart.
+The treatment shrinks pores, reduces inflammation and helps to decrease the redness in the skin.
+It has no downtime.
+Another laser that we use for acne rosacea is the Limelight laser which helps to even your skin color.
+The limelight helps to remove a combination of brown pigment and redness.
 The brown pigment and redness may darken temporarily following treatment.
-This typically resolves over 7-10 days while the skin sheds the top layer of sun damage.
-Moisturizer and makeup can be worn to disguise the appearance of the skin during this period.
+This typically resolves within one week as the skin sheds the top layers of sun damage.
+Tinted sunscreen or make up can be worn to disguise the appearance of the skin during this period.

-It is important that there is no recent sun exposure or use of sunless tanner for 3 to 4 weeks prior to the treatment.
-A broad-spectrum sunscreen with an SPF of 30 or above must be used following the treatment.
+It is important that there is no recent sun exposure or use of self tanner for two weeks prior to the treatment.
+A broad-spectrum sunscreen with an SPF 30 or above must be used following the treatment.

 What foods cause Acne Rosacea?